StackVista/stackstate-docs/setup/agent/kubernetes.md

 1. Internet connection required:
    1. Download or clone the StackState Helm charts repo from GitHub: [https://github.com/StackVista/helm-charts](https://github.com/StackVista/helm-charts)
-   2. In the Helm charts repo, go to the directory `stable/stackstate-agent/installation` and use the script `backup.sh` to backup the required images from StackState.
+   2. In the Helm charts repo, go to the directory `stable/stackstate-agent/installation` and use the script `backup.sh` to back up the required images from StackState.
 The script will pull all images required for the `stackstate-agent` Helm chart to run, back them up to individual tar archives and add all tars to a single `tar.gz` archive.
 The images will be in a `tar.gz` archive in the same folder as the working directory from where the script was executed.
 It is advised to run the script from the `stable/stackstate-agent/installation` directory as this will simplify the process of importing images on the destination system.
       * By default, the backup script will retrieve charts from the StackState chart repository (https://helm.stackstate.io), images are retrieved from the default StackState image registry (quay.io).
 The script can be executed from the `installation` directory as simply `./backup.sh`.
         ```text
           Back up helm chart images to a tar.gz archive for easy transport via an external storage device.